thisisdianna/myweb/README.md

 # Myweb

-A work in progress blog built using Angular and MongoDB.
+A work in progress blog built using Angular and Spring.

 ## Development server